Niya3-Navya/Fake-News-Detection_LSTM/README.md

 ## ScreenShots of System:-

+ ##  1. Real-Time News Prediction:-
+   This screen represents the core functionality of the application, where the user interacts with the trained LSTM model to verify news authenticity.

- ##  1. Features and Functionalities:
+ Features and Functionalities:
   * Interactive Text Input: The user is provided with a large text area labeled "Paste News Text Here".
 This allows for the input of full-length news paragraphs or articles directly from any external source.